-Encourage all staff, patients and relatives to observe E, ACAT, C, infection control principles 1,3 Level Level Descriptor Always follows local infection control protocols.
-Including washing hands before and after seeing all patients Is able to explain infection control protocols to students and to patients and their relatives.
-Always defers to the nursing team about matters of ward management 1 Aware of infections of concern - including MRSA and C. difficile Aware of the risks of nosocomial infections Understands the links between antibiotic prescription and the development of nosocomial infections Always discusses antibiotic use with a more senior colleague Demonstrate ability to perform simple clinical protechnique ocedures utilisir ng aseptic 2 Manage simple common infections in patients using first-line treatments.
-Communicating effectively to the patient the need for treatment and any messages to prevent re-infection or spread Liaise with diagnostic departments in relation to appropriate investigations of tests Demonstrate an ability to perform more complex clinical procedures while maintaining aseptic technique throughout Identify potential for infection amongst high risk patie investigations and considering the use of second-line the • ppropriate 3 Communicate effectively to patients and their relationships the need for treatment and any associated relationships the need for the need fo ard to the Work effectively with diagnostic departments in relation investigations and monitoring therapy to identifying c ppropriate Working in collaboration with external agencies in reladiseases, and collaborating over any appropriate inves
+Encourage all staff, patients and relatives to observe infection control principles E, ACAT, C, M 1, 3 Level Level Descriptor Always follows local infection control protocols.
+Includir and after seeing all patients ng washing han ds before Is able to explain infection control protocols to students and to patients and their relatives.
+Always defers to the nursing team about matters of ward management 1 Aware of infections of concern - including MRSA and C :.difficile Aware of the risks of nosocomial infections Understands the links between antibiotic prescription and the development of nosocomial infections Always discusses antibiotic use with a more senior colleague Demonstrate ability to perform simple clinical pritechnique ocedures utilis ing aseptic 2 Manage simple common infections in patients using first-line treatments.
+Communicating effectively to the patient the need for treatment and any messages to prevent re-infection or spread Liaise with diagnostic departments in relation to appropriate investigations and tests Demonstrate an ability to perform more complex clinic maintaining aseptic techniquethroughout al proceduresw vhilst 3 Identify potential for infection amongst high risk patient appropriate investigations and considering the use of se apies Communicate effectively to patients and their relatives infection, the need for treatment and any associated ri the Work effectively with diagnostic departments in relation to investigations and monitoring therapy to identifying ap propriate Working in collaboration with external agencies in relat diseases, and collaborating over any appropriate inves , ,